marcuslimdw/marcuslimdw.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.

-email: agus[at]python.web.id
+I'm a law student turned data scientist.
+I write code (mostly Python, with some Scala) for a living, then when I can find the time, I go home and write more code.
+I'm particularly interested in machine learning and deep learning.